 Think Pink for Your Bridal Party

-A favored color amongst bridesmaid gowns (especially for a romantic wedding style), light pink will help to complement each member of your party while adding a softness to the final photos of your day.
-The deep and romantic green background helped the muted soft pinks of the bridesmaid dresses above really shine, notes photographer Brian Leahy, owner of Brian Leahy Photography.
+A favored color among bridesmaid gowns (especially for a romantic wedding style), light pink will help to complement each member of your party while adding a softness to the final photos of your day.
+The deep green background helped the muted soft pinks of the bridesmaid dresses above really shine, notes photographer Brian Leahy, owner of Brian Leahy Photography.

 Add a Simple Touch to Your Bouquet

-“Adding the slightest hint of blush to an all-white and green color palette creates a thoroughly romantic vibe without being overly precious,” says Jennifer Zukovsky, co-owner of Fionna Floral.
+“Adding the slightest hint of blush to a white-and-green color palette creates a thoroughly romantic vibe without being overly precious,” says Jennifer Zukovsky, co-owner of Fionna Floral.
 Flowing silk ribbon will softly pull together the romantic look you are going for.

 Incorporate Delicate Details